Inference After Ranking with Applications to Economic Mobility

 \section{Uniform Asymptotic Validity and Proofs}

-In this section, we formalize the assumptions stated in section \ref{sec:Theoretical_Results_Main} and introduce several lemmas supporting the proof of proposition \ref{prop:Two_Step_Uniform_Asymptotic_Validity}.
-In particular, the lemmas in this section closely resemble proposition 11 from \cite{andrewsetal2023}, in that we derive uniform asymptotic validity results on conservative, rectangular confidence intervals.
+In this section, we restate the assumptions stated in subsection 3.2 and introduce several lemmas supporting the proof of proposition 2.
+The results and proofs in this section take place in the asymptotic framework of section 3.2.
+First, we provide the following uniform integrability assumption, which is sufficient for uniform convergence in distribution, per lemma \ref{lem:Uniform_Convergence_in_Distribution}. \begin{assu} For $j=1,\ldots,2p$, it holds that: